 - Pulp Therapy: Pulp Therapy cleans all the infection in the tooth surface and seals the tooth to avoid spread of infection from the root.

 - Crown length procedure to save tooth: A minor procedure done, to steal the root and convert it into the crown structure.
 This structure would then hold the cap in position.

 - Post and core buildup: A biocompatible metal support attached to the root canal.
 This acts like a pillar support of the cap.

 - Pin support: To provide additional support, with the post thin pins can attached to the remaining tooth structure.
 This aids in the retention of the tooth surface.

 These procedures can performed simultaneously and also on multiple teeth together.
 The usual treatment duration with cap for these procedures few hours, and can completed in one or two visits.

-Save Broken Tooth
+Save Broken Tooth or natural teeth

 A tooth may break because on many factors.
 Two of the most important factors discussed above.
 Another important factor is the tooth breaks with the artificial crown.
 As the awareness of dentistry is increasing every year, hence we have also started to observe an increased incidence of prosthetic failure.
 Many of these failures due to the tooth structure being broken and the cap being dislodged.

 Traditionally, the caps built from metal alloy of chromium and cobalt.
 But as the need for more aesthetic crowns arise so the metal was covered with tooth colored ceramics.
 But there used to, a shadow of the metal.
 Then instead of chromium and cobalt, zirconia used as the inner layer.
 Although aesthetic but these materials were very hard for the mouth.
 So, we started observing that the prosthesis used to dislodged and the tooth structure also damaged.